srikarvaka/srikarvaka.github.io/_posts/2019-02-01-Cross-validation.md

 data is not provided, the data should be split into three sets for training, validation and testing purpose.
 If the test set already exists (provided), we only need to create training and validation sets.

-In this article, I shall briefly discuss about some the commonly used Cross-Validation (CV) objects offered by sklearn and will explain their properties.
+In this article, I shall briefly discuss about some the commonly used resampling techniques offered by sklearn and will explain their pros and cons.
-There are three major kinds of splits, Linear, stratified and shuffle split.
+There are three major kinds of splits, K-Fold, stratified and shuffle split.

-### Linear split
+### K-fold Cross-Validation

-* Data is split based on the ratio passed as hyper-parameter
+* The samples are randomly partitioned into k sets of roughly equal size
 * Indexes of data points in subsamples follow same order as that in original data
+* The k resampled estimates of performance are summarized (usually with the mean and standard error) and used to understand the relationship between the tuning parameter(s) and model utility
+* The choice of k is usually 5 or 10, but there is no formal rule
-* Doesn't take distribution of target labels into consideration during split
+* Does not take percentage of data in the classes into consideration during split

-Example : [`KFold split`][kfold]

 ```python
 from sklearn.model_selection import KFold